 The time before I started to read ingredient and nutrition labels.

 The time before I found out I was at risk for prediabetes.

 I love coffee!
 But I knew I had to figure out a way to cut the sugar.
 Let’s look at the nutrition label for a Grande Mint Mocha Frap:

 A Mindset Shift

-After my wake-up call of discovering my blood sugar levels significantly increased, I shifted my mindset.
-I asked myself, what would happen if I switched my order from grande to a tall?
+After the wake-up call of discovering my blood sugar levels significantly increased, I shifted my mindset.
+I asked myself, what would happen if I switched my order to a smaller size?
 How about from a frap to an iced latte?
 In fact, an iced latte reduced the sugar content down to 16g of sugar (4 tsp) – now we’re talking!
 I still had my coffee fix but without too much sugar.
 Eventually, my palate adjusted and I ventured to try a cup of simply black coffee.
 Not bad at all!